Head-to-Head Comparison

 Phia and Spence both use AI to help you shop smarter, but they answer fundamentally different questions.
 Phia answers: "Is this a good price?"
 It compares prices across retailers, tracks price drops, estimates resale value, and finds cheaper alternatives — but only for fashion and lifestyle products.
 Spence answers: "Should I buy this?"
 It does price comparison too, but adds cost-per-use, affordability analysis, review summaries, and goal tradeoffs — across every category you shop in.

-Finding a good deal and making a good decision aren't the same thing.
-A $200 jacket at 40% off is a good deal — but if you can't afford it, or you'll only wear it twice, or it delays a financial goal you care about, it's still a bad purchase.
-Spence is built for that fuller question.
+Finding a good deal and making a good decision are not the same thing.
+A $200 jacket at 40% off is a good deal.
+But if you cannot afford it, or you will only wear it twice, or it delays a financial goal you care about, it is still a bad purchase.
+A lower price is not the same as a smart purchase, and that is the question Spence is built for.

 Feature comparison